dbieber/davidbieber.com/hugo/content/snippets/2021-02-13-flows-for-roam-research.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MaV0GP4sZoM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In this flow, whenever I press enter the text I've highlighted is saved to my Roam Research Daily Notes page.

+Links to all the flows are in the video descriptions.
+Browserflow is currently in private beta.
+Looks like in the short-term DK will likely ask [$20](https://www.notion.so/dkthehuman/Day-404-Choosing-My-Users-2a6b2c9cfc194fd3b561c370a62c60d5) for access to the private beta.
+You can join the waitlist at [browserflow.app](https://browserflow.app).